mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```

-The [`dcPowerFlow`](@ref dcPowerFlow) function can be used to establish the DC power flow problem.
-It factorizes the nodal matrix to prepare for determining the bus voltage angles:
+The [`dcPowerFlow`](@ref dcPowerFlow) function can be used to establish the DC power flow problem:
 ```@example DCPowerFlowSolution
 analysis = dcPowerFlow(system)
 nothing # hide
+```

+!!! tip "Tip"
+    Here, the user triggers LU factorization as the default method for solving the DC power flow problem.
+However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`, for instance:
+    ```julia DCPowerFlowSolution
+    analysis = dcPowerFlow(system, LDLt)
     ```

 To obtain the bus voltage angles, we can call the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function as follows:
 ```@example DCPowerFlowSolution